Flybu/flybu-hangman/README.md

 - A more detailed, realistic hangman (aka adding a face)
 - Better UI scaling and positioning
 - Main Menu
-- Way to keep track of letters already guessed
 - Customizable features, i.e. changing colors of text
 - Quit during game
 - Different categories for words